Instant replay: Review challenges

+Initially, teams had to have a timeout to challenge and could only challenge an allowed goal for either a missed offside or goaltender interference and a disallowed goal for goalkeeper interference.

 Challenges are not allowed during the final minute of regulation, as well as at any point during overtime.
 In this situation, officials in the Situation Room reviews all instances where the puck entered the net, and then determines the final ruling.
 However, for reviews that take place during coach's challenges, the on-ice officials determine the final ruling.

 Junior Hockey

 Similar to the National Hockey League, Junior Hockey leagues, such as the CJHL also use instant replay with a Video Goal Judge to initiate and be responsible for the review of all goals.
 The Video Goal Judge may also be asked to verify the time during a game.

 Referees utilize instant replay for on-ice review of Major Penalties as well as Match Penalties, in which they look to confirm or modify their original call on the ice.

 Video review on a play involving a goal must be done immediately after the play has concluded, and before the puck is dropped again.
 On-ice calls cannot be overturned once the puck is dropped again and play has resumed.